-I have been ruminating on this craft for several months, ever since I made the little ‘milk bottle’ jars from recycled Starbucks Frappuccino bottles; so was excited to put my idea in motion for this Creative Christmas Challenge.
+I have been ruminating on this craft for several months, ever since I made the little DIY glass milk bottles, so I was excited to put my idea in motion for this Creative Christmas Challenge.
 And what great little gifts they make…I’ve already sent one of my DIY Gingerbread Man Candles home with a friend!

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 - As many empty Starbucks Frappuccino bottles as candles you want to make

 - Goo Gone (or something similar) and rubbing alcohol

 - Candle Wax.
 (I used ArtMinds Soy Flakes that I purchased at my local Michael’s, but I don’t see that they sell it online.)
 The 4 lb bag I used made 8 candles.